OpenMDAO/POEMs/POEM_099.md

 This is similar to the issues that drove the need for a `setup_partials` method which allowed partials to be declared in `final_setup`, once the sizes of all inputs and outputs ad been resolved.

-As of a result, OpenMDAO components will get a `setup_residuals` method which will allow `add_residual` to be called once sizes have been resolved.c
+As of a result, OpenMDAO components will get a `setup_residuals` method which will allow `add_residual` to be called once sizes have been resolved.

+- It is an error to define `setup_residuals` in an ExplicitComponent

 ## Example